nycmeshnet/meshforms/README.md

 Finally, open `http://127.0.0.1:3000` in your web browser to interact with your copy of the application

+## Formatting

+We use [Prettier](https://prettier.io/docs/en/install) for formatting our code.
+There is a GitHub check that will get mad at you if you don't format your code correctly.

+To appease it, run `npx prettier . --write`

 # Testing

 We use `playwright` to do integration tests.
 You can run them with the following instructions: